cyberhexe/red-toolkit/README.md

 ### Cloud Computing
 * **kali-cloud-build** This script bootstraps a barebones Kali installation to create either an Amazon machine image or a Google Compute Engine image.
 The image contains no latent logfiles no .bash_history or even the apt package cache. https://github.com/Und3rf10w/kali-cloud-build

-### C# Offensive Framework
-* **OffensiveCSharp** This is a collection of C# tooling and POCs I've created for use on operations.
-Each project is designed to use no external libraries.
-Open each project's .SLN in Visual Studio and compile as "Release". https://github.com/matterpreter/OffensiveCSharp
-* **SharpSploit** is a .NET post-exploitation library written in C# that aims to highlight the attack surface of .NET and make the use of offensive .NET easier for red teamers. https://github.com/cobbr/SharpSploit
-* **SharpWeb** .NET 2.0 CLR project to retrieve saved browser credentials from Google Chrome, Mozilla Firefox and Microsoft Internet Explorer/Edge. https://github.com/djhohnstein/SharpWeb
-* **reconerator** C# Targeted Attack Reconnissance Tools. https://github.com/stufus/reconerator
-* **SharpView** C# implementation of harmj0y's PowerView. https://github.com/tevora-threat/SharpView
-* **Watson** is a (.NET 2.0 compliant) C# implementation of Sherlock. https://github.com/rasta-mouse/Watson

 ### Labs
 * **Detection Lab** This lab has been designed with defenders in mind.
 Its primary purpose is to allow the user to quickly build a Windows domain that comes pre-loaded with security tooling and some best practices when it comes to system logging configurations. https://github.com/clong/DetectionLab
 * **Modern Windows Attacks and Defense Lab** This is the lab configuration for the Modern Windows Attacks and Defense class that Sean Metcalf (@pyrotek3) and I teach. https://github.com/jaredhaight/WindowsAttackAndDefenseLab